Falcons vs. 49ers odds, picks, bets, predictions for 'Sunday Night Football' from proven model

-Falcons vs. 49ers prediction, odds, start time: 2025 Week 7 Sunday Night Football picks from proven model
+Falcons vs. 49ers prediction, odds, start time: 2025 Week 7 Sunday Night Football picks from advanced model

 The SportsLine projection model has revealed its Atlanta vs. San Francisco picks for 'Sunday Night Football' in NFL Week 7